Jarthianur/VirtualFlightRadar-Backend/README.md

 $ sudo systemctl daemon-reload
 ```

-Now the configuration must be done in the target *.properties* file.
+If not already done, now the runtime configuration must be specified in the target *.properties* file.
 This properties file was also stored according to the path in bootstrap.sh .

 ## What to configure